emp3thy/unsubscriber/refactoring.md

 - Comprehensive logging of all database operations

 **Acceptance Criteria:**
-- ✅ BaseRepository class created with connection management
+- ✅ BaseRepository class created with connection management (COMPLETED)
 - ✅ Can instantiate with db_path: `BaseRepository('/path/to/db')`
 - ✅ Context manager works: `with BaseRepository(path) as repo: ...`
 - ✅ Protected query methods handle SQL injection via parameterization